Tuition and Fees1

 Citizens 55 years of age and older are entitled to attend classes offered in the regular schedule of classes at the College without payment of either tuition or fees.
 Citizens claiming exemption from tuition and fees are required to provide proof of their age at registration.

 Payment by Check: Make check payable to Guam Community College or GCC.
 Please include student’s name; student ID number; and contact number of check writer.
-Check payments are subject to a ten (10) business day hold for bank clearance.
-Requests will be processed and documents will be released after check payment has cleared the bank.

 Failure to pay full tuition by required due date will result in one or more of the following actions: